 As a result, many top creators feel like they’re feeding a machine that uses their influence to grow everyone’s business but their own.

-What Passes.com Offers
+What is Passes.com And What it Offers

 To be fair, Passes does offer a decent set of creator tools: